 What happens if you relapse back into symptoms of depression?

 While TMS appears to have a potential role in maintenance therapy for people with treatment-resistant depression, more studies need to be done on the topic before any definite conclusions can be made.
+You can learn more about the TMS therapy success rate here.
 Consult with Dr. Woo about whether you would be a good candidate for relapse treatment, and whether your insurance would cover it.
 Learn more about how Madison Avenue TMS navigates insurance coverage for our patients.

 - Dunner DL, Aaronson ST, Sackeim HA, et al. A multisite, naturalistic, observational study of transcranial magnetic stimulation for patients with pharmacoresistant major depressive disorder: Durability of benefit over a 1-year follow-up period.
 J Clin Psychiatry.
 2014;75(12):1394-401.
 Click Here.
 Accessed September 18, 2018.

 - US Food and Drug Administration.
 Class II Special Controls Guidance Document: Repetitive Transcranial Magnetic Stimulation (rTMS) Systems – Guidance for Industry and FDA Staff.
 Accessed September 20, 2018.

 - Camprodon JA.
 Are We Ready for TMS Maintenance?
 Psychiatric News.
 3 June 2016.
 Click Here.
 Accessed September 18, 2018.

 - Richieri R, Guedj E, Michel P, et al. Maintenance transcranial magnetic stimulation reduces depression relapse: a propensity-adjusted analysis.
 J Affect Disord.
 2013;151(1):129-35.
 Click Here.
 Accessed September 18, 2018.